erdemtuzla/rtosbench/README.md

 ## Building and Running

 The test cases can be build by running `west build -b $BOARD -s app`.
-Here `$BOARD` is has to be replaced with the target board.
+Here `$BOARD` has to be replaced with the target board.
 After building, the respective test case can be executed on hardware by running `west flash` or `west build -t run`.
 Results can be read by attaching to the board's serial output (e.g. `cat /dev/ttyACM0`).